How to Teach iOS Autocorrect New Words on Your iPhone

 One way to save a new word to your iPhone “vocabulary” is to tap it in the Predictive Text bar after you have typed it in correctly.
 This will cause the iPhone to remember the word and your preferred way of spelling it.
 Sometimes, however, this is not accomplished so easily and quickly overlooked when you are in the heat of the moment.

 Another path goes through the “Settings” app and is extremely useful.
-We use the iPhone’s “Shortcut” feature for this, which can also be utilized to add the Spock emoticon to your repertoire, by the way.
+We use the iPhone’s “Shortcut” feature for this.

 Navigate to the “General” section, then the “Keyboards” section of your settings to get to the “Shortcuts”.
 Add a new shortcut, but only fill in the new word in the “Text” field and keep the optional “Shortcut” field empty unless you want to add a shorthand version of it.